prometheus/blackbox_exporter/.github/PULL_REQUEST_TEMPLATE.md

 <!--  Thanks for sending a pull request!
 Before submitting:

-1. Read our CONTRIBUTING.md guide
-2. Rebase your PR if it gets out of sync with main
+1. Rebase your PR if it gets out of sync with main
+2. Add tests for your changes
+3. If relevant, update the docs (README.md or CONFIGURATION.md) and example in example.yml
 -->

 **Checklist**